3rdpartyeve/phealng/README.md

     $result = $pheal->CharacterID(array("names" => "Peter Powers"));
     echo $result->characters[0]->characterID;

-now the request will first check if the xml is allready in the cache, if it is still valid, and if so use the cached, only if the cache until of the saved file has expired, it will request again.
+now the request will first check if the xml is already in the cache, if it is still valid, and if so use the cached, only if the cache until of the saved file has expired, it will request again.

 ### Fluent interface to scope
 erikfercak added a way to set the scope fluently, you now can do